-Projected 21st century changes in the SAM, and the closely associated SH eddy-driven jet position, vary by season (Gillett and Fyfe, 2013), and are sensitive to the rate of ozone recovery (Son et al., 2010; Eyring et al., 2013) and to GHG emissions scenario (Swart and Fyfe, 2012; Eyring et al., 2013).
-In the RCP2.6 scenario, with small increases in GHGs, ozone recovery may dominate in austral summer giving a small projected equatorward jet shift (Eyring et al., 2013) with little change in the annual mean jet position (Swart and Fyfe, 2012).
-In RCP8.5 large GHG increases are expected to dominate, giving an ongoing poleward shift of the SH jet in all seasons (Swart and Fyfe, 2012; Eyring et al., 2013).
-In RCP4.5 the influences of ozone recovery and GHG increases are expected to approximately balance in austral summer, with an ongoing poleward jet shift projected in the other seasons (Swart and Fyfe, 2012; Eyring et al., 2013; Gillett and Fyfe, 2013).
+Projected 21st century changes in the SAM, and the closely associated Southern Hemisphere eddy-driven jet position, vary by season (Gillett and Fyfe, 2013), and are sensitive to the rate of ozone recovery (Son et al., 2010; Eyring et al., 2013) and to greenhouse gas emissions scenario (Swart and Fyfe, 2012; Eyring et al., 2013).
+In the RCP2.6 scenario, with small increases in greenhouse gases, ozone recovery may dominate in austral summer giving a small projected equatorward jet shift (Eyring et al., 2013) with little change in the annual mean jet position (Swart and Fyfe, 2012).
+In RCP8.5 large greenhouse gas increases are expected dominate, giving an on-going poleward shift of the Southern Hemisphere jet in all seasons (Swart and Fyfe, 2012; Eyring et al., 2013).
+In RCP4.5 the influences of ozone recovery and greenhouse gas increases are expected to approximately balance in austral summer, with an on-going poleward jet shift projected in the other seasons (Swart and Fyfe, 2012; Eyring et al., 2013; Gillett and Fyfe, 2013).

-Future boreal wintertime NAO is very likely to exhibit large natural variations and trend of similar magnitude to that observed in the past; is very likely to be differ quantitatively from individual climate model projections; is likely to become slightly more positive (on average) due to increases in GHGs.
+Future boreal wintertime NAO is very likely to exhibit large natural variations and trends of similar magnitude to those observed in the past; is very likely to be differ quantitatively from individual climate model projections; is likely to become slightly more positive (on average) due to increases in greenhouse gases.
 The austral summer/autumn positive trend in SAM is likely to weaken considerably as ozone depletion recovers through to the mid-21st century.
-There is medium confidence from recent studies that projected changes in NAO and SAM are sensitive to boundary processes, which are not yet well represented in many climate models currently used for projections, for example, stratosphere-troposphere interaction, ozone chemistry, solar forcing and atmospheric response to Arctic sea ice loss.
+There is medium confidence from recent studies that projected changes in NAO and SAM are sensitive to boundary processes, which are not yet well represented in many climate models currently used for projections e.g., stratosphere-troposphere interaction, ozone chemistry, solar forcing, and atmospheric response to Arctic sea ice loss.
 There is low confidence in projections of other modes such as the NPO due to the small number of modelling studies.